maiyuxiaoge/learning_note/os.md

 - Ref:	has	this	page	been	referenced	yet?
 - Mod:	has	this	page	been	modified	(dirty)?
 - Frame:	what	frame	is	this	page	in?
-- Prot:	what	are	the	allowable	opera6ons?
+- Prot:	what	are	the	allowable	operations?

 ## Address	Translation	and	Page	Faults
 - Get	entry:	index	page	table	with	page	number